celestiaorg/celestia-app/pkg/proof/README.md

 #### Compact proofs

-More compact proofs can be generated but are out of the scope of this document.
+More compact proofs can be generated, but are out of the scope of this document.
 More details can be found in [ADR-011](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md).